flxa/color-array-selector/README.md

-# color-array-selector
+# Color Array Selector

-Created with CodeSandbox
+A color picker with preview built for react apps